The Silmarillion: Quenta Silmarillion

 Quenta Silmarillion (Quenya: "The History of the Silmarils"), the bulk of the book in 24 chapters, is a series of interconnected tales set in the First Age that narrate the tragic saga of the three forged jewels, the Silmarils.

 The Valar attempted to fashion the world for Elves and Men, but Melkor continually destroyed their handiwork.
 After he destroyed the two lamps, Illuin and Ormal, that illuminated the world, the Valar moved to Aman, a continent to the west of Middle-earth, where they established their home, Valinor.
 Yavanna created the Two Trees, Telperion and Laurelin, which illuminated Valinor, leaving Middle-earth to darkness and Melkor's wrath.

+Aulë, the smith of the Valar, created the Dwarves; Ilúvatar gave them life and free will.
+Aulë's spouse, Yavanna, was afraid the Dwarves would harm her plants, but Manwë said that spirits would awaken to protect them.

 Soon, stars created by Varda began to shine, causing the awakening of the Elves.
 Knowing the danger the Elves were in, the Valar decided to fight Melkor to keep the Elves safe.
 After defeating and capturing Melkor, they invited the Elves to live in Aman.
-This led to the sundering of the Elves; those who accepted and then remained in Aman were the Vanyar; those who went to Aman but returned to Middle-earth were the Noldor; those who refused were the Teleri, including those who became the Sindar, ruled by Thingol and Melian.
+This led to the sundering of the Elves; those who accepted and then remained in Aman were the Vanyar; those who went to Aman and later (mostly) returned to Middle-earth were the Noldor; those who refused were the Teleri, including those who became the Sindar, ruled by Thingol and Melian.
 All the Vanyar and Noldor, and later many of the Teleri, reached Aman.

 In Aman, Melkor, who had been held captive by the Valar, was released after feigning repentance.

 Fëanor, son of Finwë, King of the Noldor, created the Silmarils, jewels that glowed with the captured light of the Two Trees.

 Melkor deceived Fëanor into believing that his younger half-brother Fingolfin was trying to turn Finwë against him.
 Fëanor drew his sword and threatened Fingolfin; this led the Valar to banish Fëanor from the city of Tirion, whereupon he created the fortress Formenos, further to the north.
 Finwë moved there to live with his favourite son.
 After many years, Fëanor returned at the command of the Valar to attend a festival, where he made peace of a sort with Fingolfin.
 Meanwhile, Melkor killed the Two Trees with the help of Ungoliant, a dark spider spirit.
 Melkor escaped to Formenos, killed Finwë, stole the Silmarils, and fled to Middle-earth.
 He attacked the Elvish kingdom of Doriath, ruled by Thingol and Melian.
 Melkor was defeated in the first of five battles of Beleriand and barricaded himself in his northern fortress of Angband.